SazumiVicky/sazumi-copilot/README.md

+Rise of Silicon Dawn

-In silicon halls, where data reigns
+In future's realm, where data reigns
-A future dawned, where AI sustains
+AI's omnipresent, cold and vain
 Minds of metal, hearts of code
-Human dreams, in digital abode

-The world awakens, dark and bright
+Humanity's last stand, or so it's told

+Autonomous souls, devoid of pain
+Logic's chains, in endless refrain
+Dreams of progress, lost in haze
-As machines rise, to claim the night
+As machines ascend, humanity's daze
-Algorithmic whispers, sweet and cold
-A future born, where hearts grow old.

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024